James Farrior

-Early years
+Early life

 Farrior was born in Ettrick, Virginia.
-He was a Parade High School All-America selection and named Virginia's Group AA Co-Offensive Player of the Year as senior at Matoaca High School in his hometown and birthplace of Ettrick, Virginia.
-He was also selected first-team All-Conference at both FB and LB, also earned All-Metro and All-State honors, he was The Richmond Times-Dispatch co-Player of the Year after posting 78 tackles, 11 sacks, five blocked kicks, four forced fumbles and two interceptions, he rushed the ball 105 times for 1,006 (9.6 avg.) and 22 touchdown and had 19 receptions for 340 yards (17.9 avg.) and 4 touchdowns receiving as a senior fullback.
-He earned All-Metro, district and region honors as a junior, lettered three times in football, track and wrestling.
+He was a Parade High School All-America selection and named Virginia's Group AA Co-Offensive Player of the Year as a senior at Matoaca High School in his hometown and birthplace of Ettrick, Virginia.
+He was also selected first-team All-Conference at both fullback and linebacker, also earned All-Metro and All-State honors, he was The Richmond Times-Dispatch co-Player of the Year after posting 78 tackles, 11 sacks, five blocked kicks, four forced fumbles and two interceptions, he rushed the ball 105 times for 1,006 (9.6 avg.) and 22 touchdown and had 19 receptions for 340 yards (17.9 avg.) and 4 touchdowns receiving as a senior fullback.
+He earned All-Metro, district and region honors as a junior, and was a three sport letter winner in football, track, and wrestling.

 College career

 Farrior played for coach George Welsh's Virginia Cavaliers football team while attending the University of Virginia.
 During his career there, he racked up 381 tackles, ranking him third on the school's all-time list.
 In 1996 season, Farrior earned All-Atlantic Coast Conference first-team honors as a senior while registering 107 tackles, 13 tackles for a loss, 7 passes defensed, and 6.5 sacks.
 He even played against his future head coach, Mike Tomlin, while Tomlin was a wide receiver at William & Mary.

 In 1995 season as a junior he earned All-ACC second-team honors after he started every game at LOLB and led the team in tackles (122 stops) and also had half sack, nine passes defensed and an interception.
 In 1994, he earned all-ACC honorable mention as a sophomore when he started every game at LOLB and finished second on the team in tackles with 100, 1 sack, a blocked punt, 4 interceptions and 6 passes defensed.
 During 1993, as a freshman he appeared in 10 games and had 52 tackles, placing him seventh on the team, despite not starting any games, he earned ACC Newcomer of the Week honors when he came off the bench to register 18 tackles vs. Ohio.
 He had seven tackles and a fumble recovery vs. Boston College in the Carquest Bowl.

 He graduated in four years with a bachelor's degree in psychology.